SillyTavern/SillyTavern-Docs/Usage/API Connections/DreamGen.md

 ## Models

 DreamGen offers `opus-v1-sm`, `opus-v1-lg`, and `opus-v1-xl`.
-The larger the model, the better it will be at following instructions and writing good role-play and stories.
+The larger the model, the better it will be at following instructions and writing good stories.

 ## Formatting Settings